 See you on the next page!

 NOTE-1: Some of you have been asking, “When is Distant Harm going to be out?”
-Right now, it’s looking like mid-April, so rest up! 😉
+Right now, it’s looking like the end of April, possibly the first of May, so rest up! 😉

 NOTE-2: Be watching for more posts to come about background and/or characters found in David Telbat’s new upcoming page-turning novel, DISTANT HARM!
 You can find Books One and Two of The COIL Legacy here.
 The series begins with the FREE Prequel, Distant Boundary.
 Click the title link for a list of available retailers and download the prequel for FREE NOW!